Lotfollahi-lab/squint/README.md

 ## Contact

-For questions and help requests, you can reach out to am84@sanger.ac.uk or ls34@sanger.ac.uk.
+For questions and issues, please reach out to am84@sanger.ac.uk.